psychdatascience/FDS-CourseOne/FDS _I_Final_Project.md

 * A set of polling data (% estimated to vote for candidate "A") for each state from seven national polling entities (matrix)

-* A list of the estimated quality of each polling entity (company, university, think tank, etc.) (vector)
+* A list of the estimated quality of each of 7 polling entities (company, university, think tank, etc.) (vector).
+Higher numbers are better (e.g. the poll is considered more reliable)

 The facts you know about the data are

 * Each state gets awarded 1 electoral college vote per 1000 people in the state.
 * Everybody votes; voter turnout is 100%
 * The state populations are fixed (obviously)
 * The quality of the polls can be considered fixed (there has to uncertainty associated with these ratings but we don't know what it is, so we'll consider them to be constants)

 ---